mfncooper/mockery/README.md

         mockery.disable();
     }

+### Options

+You can set up some initial configuration by passing an options object to `enable`.
+Omitting the options object, or any of the defined keys, causes the standard defaults to be used.

+For example, to disable all warnings, you might use this:

+    mockery.enable({
+        warnOnReplace: false,
+        warnOnUnregistered: false
+    });

+The available options are:

+* _warnOnReplace_ determines whether or not warnings are issued when a mock or substitute is replaced without being first deregistered.
+This has the same effect as the `warnOnReplace` function.
+[Default: true]
+* _warnOnUnregistered_ determines whether or not warnings are issued when a module is not mocked, substituted or allowed.
+This has the same effect as the `warnOnUnregistered` function.
+[Default: true]

 ## Registering mocks

 You register your mocks with Mockery to tell it which mocks to provide for which